metio/ilo/docs/content/community/alternatives.md

 - [gitpod](https://www.gitpod.io/): Describe your dev environment as code and get fully prebuilt, ready-to-code development environments for any GitLab, GitHub, and Bitbucket project.
 - [vagrant](https://www.vagrantup.com/): Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 - [subuser](https://subuser.org/): Subuser turns Docker containers into normal linux programs
-- [bob](https://bobbuildtool.dev/): Bob is a functional build automation tool with an emphasisis on cross compilation.
+- [bob](https://bobbuildtool.dev/): Bob is a functional build automation tool with an emphasis on cross compilation.
 It is intended for complex embedded projects and thus focuses on reproducible builds while still being nice to developers in agile environments.
 - [dojo](https://github.com/kudulab/dojo): Containerize your development and operations environment
 - [go2nix](https://github.com/kamilchm/go2nix): Reproducible builds and development environment for Go
 - [dep2nix](https://github.com/nixcloud/dep2nix): dep2nix converts a Gopkgs.lock file into a deps.nix file which is understood by nixpkgs's go abstraction thanks to go2nix effort.